colindean/talks/make_python_devex/presentation.md

 Unfortunately, Apple's transition from Intel processors to its own processors, switching from the x86_64 architecture to ARM64 in the process, is complicating installing Python dependencies.
-Nearly three years in, many projects still have not released macOS ARM64 binary packages, although it's *FAR* better than it was in 2021 and a lot better than summer 2022.
+Approaching five years in, most projects actively developed have released macOS ARM64 binary packages.
+It's *FAR* better than it was in 2021 and a lot better than summer 2022.
-There are many variables and barriers to this, notably the slim availability of macOS ARM64 continuous integration system runners capable of building the binaries.
+With newer versions of dependencies, I rarely see compilation.
+But what I'm starting to see now as I've adopted some legacy codebases is newer OS and Python versions necessitating compilation because there weren't binaries published for this now-ancient version of a package, because the triplet didn't exist back then.
+ARM64 runners are available on most CI providers now, but that doesn't mean a project is going to publish a point release primarily to provide binaries for an old Python version.

+As a safeguard, we have to plan for it.
-Nevertheless, it necessitates building some packages from the source distribution and that requires passing arguments or environment variables to Python packaging tools.
+A project may eventually require building some packages from the source distribution and that requires passing arguments or environment variables to Python packaging tools.
 This is scriptable but…